-5.Q.2.3.3 Duration flight attempt
+F3Q.2.3.3 Duration flight attempt

-- A competitor may elect to abort his flight and make a second attempt at any time between his glider take-off and release. - b A flight is also considered an attempt if: - i The glider is not ready to take-off before the end of the 2-minute preparation time; - ii The aero tow is aborted for any reason due to the competitor.
+- a A competitor may elect to abort his flight and make a second attempt at any time between his glider take-off and release. - b A flight is also considered an attempt if : - i The glider is not ready to take-off before the end of the 2-minute preparation time; - ii The aero tow is aborted for any reason due to the competitor.

-5.Q.2.3.4 Duration task reflight
+F3Q.2.3.4 Duration task reflight